AliRezaJoodi/AVR_Projects/TextDisplayWithComputerControlled_USB_LCD/README.md

-## Text Control On The LCD With A Computer
+## Text Display With Computer Controlled And A 16*2 LCD Display

 Frame format is
 |Line Command|Text|End Chr|Description|
 |:-----------|:---|:------|:----------|